What are complex polyps?

 Treatment options for complex polyps

-“We offer the full complement of interventions used to manage complex polyps,” Dr. Prabhu says.
+Roswell Park offers several option to manage complex polyps.
 Some are nonsurgical approaches: endoscopic mucosal resection, endoscopic submucosal dissection or endoscopic full thickness resection.
 Sometimes surgical approaches, including robotic and/or transanal surgery, are indicated.

 Generally, polyps in the innermost mucosa layer of the colon wall are treated with endoscopic mucosal resection.
 Polyps that have grown deeper, and into the submucosa layer, are treated with endoscopic submucosal dissection.

 A procedure called endoscopic full thickness resection is performed for polyps located further in the wall of the colon or rectum.
-It involves forceps that pull the polyp up from the wall, then cutting it off with a special clip that remains in place to close the wound.
+Your doctor will use forceps to pull the polyp away from the colon wall, and remove it with a special clip that remains in place to close the wound.

-All of these complex colonoscopies are performed through the anus.
-The majority of patients are sent home the same day, with minor limitations on activity for the rest of the day of the procedure but return to normal activity and diet the day after.
+All of these complex colonoscopies are performed through the anus and without abdominal incisions.
+The majority of patients are sent home the same day, with minor limitations on activity for the rest of the day and may return to normal activity and diet the next day.

 Know Your Risk